ychtao/ychtao.github.io/README.md

 ## 🎓 Education
-- University of Washington - Ph.D. in Computer Science  (2020 - Present).
+- University of Washington - Ph.D. in Computer Science  2020 - 2026 (expected).
 - University of Illinois Urbana-Champaign - B.S. in Statistics and Computer Science.

 ## 👨‍💻 Industrial Experience